krateoplatformops-blueprints/azuredevops-provider-kog/README.md

 Note: in the case of managing a `PipelinePermission` for an Agent Pool, the `resourceType` should be set to `queue`.

-Note: if you set `allPipelines.authorized` to `true`, and also specify individual pipelines in the `pipelines` array, there will be the following behavior:
+Note: if you set `allPipelines.authorized` to `true`, and also specify individual pipelines in the `pipelines` array, there will be the following behavior on Azure DevOps:
 - All pipelines in the project will be authorized to use the resource.
-- If you manually remove the newly added permission named "No restrictions - Any pipeline may use this resource" in the Azure DevOps UI, then only the pipelines specified in the `pipelines` array will remain authorized.
+- If you manually remove the newly added "global" permission named "No restrictions - Any pipeline may use this resource" in the Azure DevOps UI, then only the pipelines specified in the `pipelines` array will remain authorized.

 An example of a `PipelinePermission` resource is:
 ```yaml